MANAGE NUKE PLUGINS USING NUKESHARED

-NukeShared is an easy to use plugin manager for Nuke, so you won't have to manually install plugins, gizmo's, or anything else anymore.
+NukeShared is an easy to use plugin manager for Nuke, which makes manually installing plugins, gizmo's, scripts, and any other kind of add-on obsolete.

-Simply place the files to install in right folder, and NukeShared will install them correctly in Nuke (with icons, subgroups and everything).
+Simply place the files to install in the right folder, and NukeShared will install them correctly in Nuke (with icons, subgroups and everything)!

 - When you download any kind of Nuke plugin (.gizmo, .nk, .dll, .dylib, .so, .py), simply dropping it in the right folder installs it on Nuke startup.